Threats:

 Larva

-Larva begin at about 4-9mm long and cylindrical with an off-white color.
-The body tapers toward the head which has a set of hooks.
-The larvae see 3 instars reaching 6-12mm as a full-grown maggot.
-The begin feeding in as soon as they hatch and develop within 3-13 days if conditions are favorable or 13-30 days if conditions are less hospitable.
+Larva begin at about 4-9mm long and are cylindrical with an off-white color.
+The body tapers toward the head, which has a set of hooks.
+As a full-grown maggot, the larvae see three instars, finally reaching 6-12mm.
+They begin feeding as soon as they hatch and develop within 3-13 days if conditions are favorable or 13-30 days if conditions are less hospitable.

-Areas with high nutrient availability, like manure, compost piles or sand and soil rich with nutrients, provide optimal conditions for larva development.
-Once fully developed, the mature maggot might crawl 5 – 50 feet away to a cool, dry place where breeding material is abundant.
+Areas with high nutrient availability, like manure, compost piles, or sand and soil rich with nutrients, provide optimal conditions for larva development.
+Once fully developed, the mature maggot might crawl 5 – 50 feet away to a cool, dry place with abundant breeding material.
 Here, the maggot will continue metamorphosis into the pupal stage.

 Pupa

 Once maggots begin the pupal stage, the last larval exoskeleton is used to form a pupal case in which the stage will complete.
 The shape now takes on a more oval appearance.
-This stage will last from 2 – 6 days in optimal conditions or up to 30 days in less favorable conditions.
-Once completed, the adult fly emerges from the pupal casing using the ptilinum, located on the front of its head.
-The ptilinum swells and shrinks, acting like a sort of hammer which beats against the pupal casing until it breaks through.
+This stage will last 2 – 6 days in optimal conditions or 30 days in less favorable conditions.
+Once completed, the adult fly emerges from the pupal casing using the ptilinum on its head’s front.
+The ptilinum swells and shrinks, acting like a hammer beating against the pupal case until it breaks through.

 Adult